-The inverse cognition problem involves two agents: a `defender' (e.g., an intelligent target) and an `attacker' (e.g., a radar) that is equipped with a Bayesian filter.
-The attacker estimates the defender's state and then takes an action based on this estimate.
+Stating in the most general terms, the inverse cognition problem involves two agents: a `defender' (e.g., an intelligent target) and an `attacker' (e.g., a cognitive radar) that is equipped with a Bayesian filter.
+The attacker estimates the defender's state and then takes action based on this estimate.
 The defender observes these actions of the attacker and then computes \textit{an estimate of the attacker's estimate} via an inverse filter.
 There are also parallels to these inverse problems in the machine learning literature.
 For instance, inverse reinforcement learning (IRL) problems require the adversary's reward function to be learned \textit{passively} by observing its optimal behaviour\cite{ng2000algorithms}.
 The inverse cognition differs from IRL in the sense that the defender \textit{actively} probes its adversarial agent.

 Prior research on inverse Bayesian filtering includes inverse hidden Markov model\cite{mattila2020hmm} for finite state-space and inverse Kalman filter (I-KF)\cite{krishnamurthy2019how} for linear Gaussian state-space models.
 These works do not address the highly non-linear counter-adversarial systems encountered in practice.
 In this regard, our recent work proposed inverse extended KF (I-EKF) for non-linear system settings in \cite{singh2022inverse,singh2022inverse_part1}.
 However, even EKF performs poorly in case of severe non-linearities and modeling errors\cite{tenney1977tracking}, for which our follow-up work \cite{singh2022inverse_part2} introduced inverses of several EKF variants such as high-order and dithered EKFs.